Elizabeth M. Gardner

 A second emphasis of our research focuses on the effects of caloric restriction (CR) without malnutrition on the NK cell response to influenza infection.
 While elderly CR mice have been reported to have an increased response to influenza vaccination, our data have shown that CR increases susceptibility to influenza infection in both adult and aged mice.
 We have further demonstrated that CR alters NK cell phenotype and impairs NK cell function, leading to the inability to recover from influenza infection.
 However, refeeding CR mice prior to influenza infection, restores NK cell function, enabling recovery from influenza infection.
 Thus, it appears that CR may have specific, deleterious consequences on NK cell biology, which may be overcome by providing additional calories prior to infection.

-HNF 464 - Nutrition and the Prevention and Treatment of Disease
+HNF 464/450 - Nutrition in the Prevention and Treatment of Disease

 HNF 825 - Advanced Nutritional Immunology